GeZhangMQ/GeZhangMQ.github.io/index.md

 School of Computing<br>
 Macquarie University<br>

-I am a 2nd-year Ph.D. student of School of Computing at Macquarie University, advised by Dr. Jia Wu.
+I am a 2nd-year Ph.D. student of School of Computing at Macquarie University, advised by [Dr. Jia Wu][http://web.science.mq.edu.au/~jiawu/].
 My research mainly focus on graph mining and anomaly detection.
 I finished my Master's in College of Intelligence and Computing at Tinajin University. <cr>

 You can use the [editor on GitHub](https://github.com/GeZhangMQ/GeZhangMQ.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.